maroskukan/packer-cookbook/README.md

 - Builders, provisioners, post-processors, and data sources are simply plugins that are consumed during the Packer build process
 - This allows new functionality to be added to Packer without modifying the core source code

+## Builders

+- Builders are responsible for creating machines and generating images from them for various platforms
+- You can specify one or more builder blocks in a template.
+- Each builder block can reference one or more source blocks.
+- There are many configuration options for a given builder.
+Some options are required, and others are optional.
+The optional are dependent on the what the builder type supports.

+Popular buidlers include:
+- AWS AMI Builder
+- Azure Resource Manager Builder
+- VMware Builder from ISO
+- VMware vSphere Clone Builder
+- VMware vSphere Builder from ISO
+- Docker Builder
+- Google Compute Builder
+- Null Builder
+- QEMU Builder
+- Virtual Box Builder